Divorce Mediation vs Lawyer: Which is Right for You?

 • Lawyers give legal advice and advise their clients on what to do.

 • Mediators do not dispense legal advice.
-Instead, they empower a divorcing couple to make their own decisions and agreement.
+Instead, the divorcing couple has full control over making their own decisions.

 Time to Completion